 All students are required to complete a Practicum.
 The Practicum is a supervised practice experience of at least 200 hours, providing students an opportunity to learn how genetics is applied in a public health setting and in the formulation and application of public health policy.
-It is highly recommended that M.P.H. students discuss potential practicum plans with their advisors by the spring of their first year.
+It is highly recommended that M.P.H. students discuss potential practicum plans with one of the Co-directors of the M.P.H. program in Genetics by the spring of their first year.

 Students must write a master's essay, which will normally be based on the practicum experience.
 The essay is read and approved by an MPH Essay Committee that must consist of at least one faculty member in Human Genetics and one from outside the department.
+The MPH Essay Committee must be approved by the Office of Student Affairs.
 The essay must be approved by unanimous vote of the committee.
-A hard copy of the final M.P.H. essay must be provided to each member of the advisory committee and to the Department of Human Genetics.
+A hard copy of the final M.P.H. essay must be provided to each member of the MPH Essay committee, one of the co-directors of the M.P.H. in Genetics program, and to the Department of Human Genetics.

 DUAL M.S.
 IN GENETIC COUNSELING AND M.P.H.
-IN PUBLIC HEALTH GENETICS simultaneously at the end of a 3-year program.
+IN PUBLIC HEALTH GENETICS

+Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees simultaneously at the end of a 3-year program.
 All requirements for both programs must be fulfilled, with the exceptions noted below.

-Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees